GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

   the users mentioned there receive a permission to read the case automatically.
 * the user is assigned to a case **activity**.
 When the user is assigned to the activity they receive permissions to read and update activities automatically.
-* the user **requested access** to the particular case and this request was approved.
+* the user **requests access** to the particular case and this request was approved.
-* the functional manager created an atomic permission in the admin (not recommended).
+* the functional manager grants permission to the user.

 The display of all the users and their atomic permissions for the case in the ZAC is **WIP** now.